 Where will all this take the company?
 Recent history offers a hint.
 The number of TV households with a Netflix subscription increased 92% between 2011 and 2017.
 And in April, Netflix reported a 43% hike in streaming revenue, along with the biggest profit in its 20-year history.

-Different as these examples are, they point to a common conclusion: Marketing has stopped being a top-down exercise.
+Different as these examples are, they point to the new paradigms in marketing – that it has stopped being a top-down exercise.
 You don’t get to tell consumers what to think about you.
 Not anymore.

 These days, you have to gravitate toward the consumer.

 Moving quickly, testing constantly, finding answers through creative destruction and iteration – that’s what the three companies profiled here are doing.
 Rather than take a monolithic approach, they’re shape-shifting as the situation demands.

 Old or new, sector by sector, companies that believe in this are doing well.
 These three companies are showing us how.
 It’s time to take their lessons to heart.